 b.
 Additional terms for Healthcare Scheme Complaints may also be documented in Schedule 1.

 c.
-We will notify you if your complaint contains topics regulated by your Healthcare Scheme.
+We will notify you if your complaint contains topics regulated by your Healthcare Scheme, where we are required to pass your complaint to them.

 12.1 Nothing in these Terms shall limit or exclude our liability to you for: